 "We’ve come a long way in our thinking, but also in our moral decay.
 I can’t imagine Dr. King watching the Real Housewives or Jersey Shore."

-If you’re inspired by these ten famous people who majored (or almost majored) in social work, you might consider a career in public outreach or advocacy.
-Check out some of the very best associate, bachelor’s master’s and online degrees in social work and find the best school for you.
-Who knows?
-It could be your path to stardom!
+If you’re inspired by these ten famous people who majored in social work, you might consider a career in public outreach or advocacy.
+Check out some of the very best associate, bachelor's, or master's in social work and find the best school for you.